 Cowgirls & Pirates was inspired by stories.
-One was John Muir's, a farm boy who arrived in California in the late 1800s, a mere pit stop before heading to the Amazon.
-Now we'd affectionately call him a Dirt Bag, the sort of scruffy, highly intelligent, mildly maladjusted young man you meet in Joshua Tree or Missoula.
+One was John Muir's, a farm boy who arrived in California in the late 1800s.
+If he were around today, we'd affectionately call him a Dirt Bag, the kind of scruffy, highly intelligent, mildly maladjusted young man you meet in Joshua Tree or Missoula.

 jackson looseyia's story

 The winner of Prince William's 2015 Lifetime Achievement Award talks about his work in Namibia's rugged Kaokoveld desert

 We're honored to offer an Africa safari in Namibia with the company founded by Owen-Smith and his partner, Maggie Jacobsohn.
 This ecotourism business is wholly owned by the Himba people.

 Need information?
 Idle curiosity?
 Researching your next novel?

 Just care for a chat?
 We're here.